What Is a Cash-In Refinance?

 A cash-in refinance is the opposite of a cash-out refinance: you'll refinance your mortgage for a lower interest rate with a higher down payment.

-As the name implies, a cash-in refinance is a type of mortgage refinance in which you put more cash in, thus adding equity to your home.
-While it might not be talked about as much as its opposite, the cash-out refinance, a cash-in refinance, can have major financial benefits.
+A cash-in refinance is a type of mortgage refinance in which you put more cash in, thus adding equity to your home.
+While it might not be talked about as much as its opposite, the cash-out refinance, a cash-in refinance can have major financial benefits.

 With a cash-in refinance, you'll pay off your existing mortgage and take on a new loan.
-In this case, you'll go into closing, ready to pay down more.
+In this case, you'll go into closing ready to put down a larger down payment.
 Like most other refinance options, you must pay closing costs.

 Pros